Brexit’s new rules and market access implications

 Following the United Kingdom’s (U.K.) departure from the European Union (EU) on Jan.
-31, 2020, the EU and U.K. jointly agreed on a transition period that will end on Dec.
+31, 2020, the EU and U.K. jointly agreed on a transition period that ended on Dec.
 31, 2020.
-During the transition, the U.K. maintains status-quo for businesses and consumers, which means that the EU still recognizes U.K. notified bodies, and manufactures can sell CE marked products into the U.K. market until Dec.
+During the transition, the U.K. maintained status-quo for businesses and consumers, which means that the EU still recognized U.K. Notified Bodies, and manufacturers could sell CE marked products into the U.K. market until Dec.
 31, 2020.

 The UKCA marking

 The new UKCA marking declares that the product conforms to all applicable U.K. legislative requirements and that appropriate conformity assessment procedures have been successfully completed.
 Beginning Jan.
 1, 2021, the UKCA marking will replace the CE marking as a requirement for goods entering the Great Britain market, including England, Scotland and Wales.
 The UKCA marking will be required on products subject to the U.K. equivalent legislation to all of the EU directives/regulations that required CE marking, including the Radio Equipment, EMC and Low Voltage directives.
 Additionally, all U.K.-based EU Notified Bodies will also lose their status on Jan.
 1, 2021.
 All EU Certificates issued by those bodies must be transferred to an EU 27 Notified Body by Dec.
 31, 2020 to ensure continued validity.

 UKCA marking implementation and transition

 In September 2020, the U.K. government announced that the implementation period for the UKCA marking.
 The UKCA marking will apply to most goods currently subject to the CE marking (products covered by the following directives/regulations, e.g., LVD, EMCD, GAR, Machinery, ATEX, RoHS and RED).